top of page

 Further, many other health conditions are associated with Lyme disease, such as coinfections, heavy metal toxicity, hypothyroidism, mold, as well as parasites.
 Low thyroid function could have preceded the Lyme disease, or it could have occurred post infection.
 This can further contribute to a depressed immune system, which prevents the body from fending off this infection.
 Moreover, alterations to the microbiome is another component of both the cause and the effect of Lyme disease.
 Therefore, a sequential and comprehensive approach to the treatment of Lyme is required to successfully treat and resolve symptoms.

 Given Dr. Kellman’s extensive experience treating Lyme patients, he is able to provide a wide range of therapies and personalized treatment protocols to address all aspects of this condition.
 His unique approach is individualized for each patient and many of us patients are able to finally get resolution to their symptoms, even after suffering for years without relief.
-Dr. Kellman’s deep understanding of the pathophysiology of Lyme and how it wreaks havoc on the immune system, as well as the entire body, addresses the root cause of these symptoms, which is why his approach is so effective.
+Dr. Kellman’s deep understanding of the pathophysiology of Lyme disease and how it wreaks havoc on the immune system, as well as the entire body, addresses the root cause of these symptoms, which is why his approach is so effective.

 Therapeutic treatments may include:

-• Innovative technologies like:
+• Innovative technologies such as:

 • Medicinal herbs, botanicals, and other natural compounds, which have natural anti-microbial properties, may also be used as part of the treatment protocol.

-• Appropriate treatment of underactive thyroid function, with
+• Appropriate treatment of underactive thyroid function.

 bottom of page